2018-2019 General Excellence Critique Service and Competition

-GSPA is now accepting entries for yearbooks & literary magazines produced in the 2016-17 academic year.
-All entries must be be submitted by June 30th, 2017.
+GSPA is now accepting entries for yearbooks and literary magazines published in the 2018-19 academic year.
+All entries for first-round consideration must be be submitted by June 30, 2019.

 Please note GSPA membership is required to enter all GSPA competitions.
-Individuals, who are not members current members need to fill out the 2017-18 membership form.
-If you are uncertain of your membership status, please email firstname.lastname@example.org
+All memberships expire at the end of current academic year.
+If you are uncertain of your membership status, please email email@example.com

 1. The contest/critique entry form is available online here.

-- Literary Magazine- Submit one copy of one issue printed during the 2016-17 school year.
-If you plan to enter more than one issue, you must submit contest entry forms and you must pay the $40 critique fee for each issue.
+Literary Magazine- Submit one copy of one issue printed during the 2018-19 school year.
+If you plan to enter more than one issue, you must submit contest entry forms and pay the $35 critique fee for each issue.

 GSPA offers 59 separate categories to recognize outstanding student work in journalism (see categories below).
 Work published in newspaper, newsmagazine, news website and video broadcast may be entered in the spring competition, while yearbook and literary magazine entries are accepted in the summer.